Healthy Homes Assessment Pandora

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into in force on July 1, 2021?
-Landlords must ensure their Pandora rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy, and all private rental properties must be completely certified by 1 July 2024.
+Did you know that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords are now required to ensure their Pandora rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rental properties are required to be fully conforming by the 1st July 2024.

-We will assess your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we will advise you or your property manager about the tasks which requirements to be done and offer the report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessing, we will advise you or your property manager about the work required. needs to be completed, and provide a report with all the details required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements of the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of up to $7,200 in addition to any healthy homes related fines.
+Failure to fulfill the requirements to comply with the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of as much as $7,200 and additional healthier homes associated fines.

-We are completely independent assessors of rental properties, we are completely certified for both Healthy Homes and Homefit.
+Our company is completely independent assessors of rental properties we are fully certified to assess both Healthy Homes and Homefit.

 Call Now 0800 894 138